Aquilegia: In culture

-Aquilegia vulgaris served as a symbol of bodily pleasures within Hieronymus Bosch's The Garden of Earthly Delights (detail pictured).
+A. vulgaris serves as a symbol of bodily pleasures within Hieronymus Bosch's The Garden of Earthly Delights (detail pictured, with blue columbines in the center).

 European columbines have been assigned several meanings since the ancient period.
 Within art, A. vulgaris has been a symbol of both moral and immoral behaviors, as well as an ornamental motif.
 In ancient Greece and ancient Rome, the spurs of columbines were interpreted as phallic and the plants were associated with the fertility goddesses Aphrodite and Venus.
-For several centuries, columbines were viewed as symbols of cuckoldry.
+By the early 17th century, columbines were viewed as symbols of cuckoldry due to their horn-shaped nectar spurs.
 In English literature, columbines have been mentioned with negative connotations.
-In William Shakespeare's Elizabethan drama Hamlet, the character Ophelia presents King Claudius with flowers that include columbines, where the species is symbolic of deception and serves as an omen of death.
+In Hamlet, an Elizabethan drama by William Shakespeare, Ophelia presents King Claudius with flowers that include columbines, where columbines are symbolic of cuckoldry, deception, and impending death.

-Medieval European artists associated the columbines with Christian sacredness and sublimity, with Flemish painters of the 15th century frequently depicting them in prominent locations within their Christian artworks.
-In The Garden of Earthly Delights (1503–1504) by Hieronymus Bosch, A. vulgaris serves as a symbol for bodily pleasures.
+Medieval European artists associated columbines with Christian sacredness and sublimity, with Flemish painters of the 15th century frequently depicting them in prominent locations within their Christian artworks.
+In The Garden of Earthly Delights (c.
+1503–1504) by Hieronymus Bosch, A. vulgaris serves as a symbol for bodily pleasures.
 Portrait of a Princess (1435–1449) by Pisanello depicts multiple A. atrata at different angles as part of the floral ornamentation that makes that painting characteristic of the international Gothic style.

 Columbines have several meanings in the language of flowers, a manner of communicating using floral displays.
 In the 1867 English book The Illustrated Language of Flowers by a "Mrs. L. Burke", columbines are generally described as communicating "folly".
 The same book identifies purple columbines with "resolve to win" and red columbines with "anxious and trembling".
 Columbines, due to their resemblance to doves, have been associated with the Holy Spirit in Christianity since at least the 15th century.